John Kennedy Toole: College studies and professorships

 In 1958, Toole graduated from Tulane with honors.
 He enrolled in Columbia University in New York on a Woodrow Wilson Fellowship to study English literature.
 He took on a heavy workload so that he could earn his master's degree in a single year.
 In his free time he dated Ruth Kathmann, another student from Tulane, who was studying journalism at Columbia.
 The couple would go dancing at the Roseland Ballroom, as the $2.00 entrance fee allowed them to dance all night and suited their limited budget.
-Toole was noted to be a talented dancer.
+Toole was considered a talented dancer.
 There is some question as to whether they were engaged, with friends claiming they were but Kathmann saying only that Toole asked her to marry him, but she declined.
 After he returned to New Orleans they rarely saw each other, and she married another man.
 Toole wrote his master's essay on the Elizabethan poet John Lyly, which was made easier by the fact that he had also written his honors thesis at Tulane on Lyly.

 Toole returned home in 1959 to spend a year as assistant professor of English at the University of Southwestern Louisiana (USL), since renamed the University of Louisiana at Lafayette.
 Joel L. Fletcher, a close friend, noted, "Ken has a real gift for mimicry and a refined sense of the absurd ... the English faculty at USL, which is divided into several camps of war, both fear and court Ken because of his biting comic talent."
 This year is generally considered one of the happiest of his life.
 While at USL he rented a dilapidated apartment from an elderly and eccentric widow on Convent Street.
 Toole described the apartment as a "Conradian metaphor" to friends.

 Toole was in constant demand and went to all the parties where it was said "he was encouraged and sometimes forced to perform, Ken would enter a room armed with quiver full of sharp stories and barbed one-liners.
 He would zing these out until his audience was weak with laughter, though he hadn't cracked a smile."
 Because he was saving for a return to Columbia to get his PhD, Toole was a notorious skinflint during his year at USL.
 His friends noticed this and forced him to pay for and throw a party at his home.
 The party was a success and generally considered the best party thrown that year.
 In contrast to this image of an outgoing, lively young man, when Toole's mother came to visit, friends noticed that he became sullen and withdrawn.
 His friend Pat Rickels commented that Thelma "was absolutely convinced that he was without flaw and that all the hopes of the world lay in him.
 It was an extreme form of maternalism, where all your pride and all your hopes are in one person.
 He had to grow up with that burden.
 She was a very ostentatious, shrill, loud-voiced, bossy, bragging woman."